K1035130/animetion_Recommender/README.md

  "mode": "all", "rank_by": "blend", "top_k": 10}
 ```

-The choice → (score, confidence) mapping lives in one place server-side; letting
+The mapping from choice to score and confidence is defined once, on the server.
-the client compute it would duplicate it into TypeScript, where drift is silent.
+Computing it in the client would duplicate the mapping into TypeScript, where any
-The same rule is why the database stores the *choice* rather than the derived
+divergence would degrade recommendations silently.
+The same reasoning is why the
+database stores the choice rather than the derived score.
-score.

 ---

-## Layout
+## Project layout

 ```
 src/
-  candidates.py    Candidate-set criteria — single source of truth tag_rules.py     Tag classification + synonym map + import-time self-check tagvec.py        The one implementation of the tag vector (log1p × idf × L2)
-  recommend.py     In-memory scoring — offline evaluation
-  recommend_sql.py Postgres scoring — online; must stay equivalent to the above questionnaire.py Question selection + answer→rating mapping textproc.py      jieba tokenization + dictionary fingerprint
-  embed.py         The only definition of the embedding model — locked, fingerprinted retrieve.py      Retrieval pipeline + entity-resolution state machine.
-Read-only rerank.py        Reranker client — swappable, unlike embed.py llm.py           Generation, intent classification, prompts, config fingerprint router.py        Intent dispatch — pure functions, no model, no database find.py / voice.py / related.py     Show-finding · casting · related works
+  candidates.py     Candidate-set criteria — the single source of truth tag_rules.py      Tag classification, synonym mapping, import-time self-check tagvec.py         The one implementation of the tag vector recommend.py      In-memory scoring, used by the offline evaluation recommend_sql.py  Database scoring, used online; must remain equivalent questionnaire.py  Question selection and answer-to-rating mapping textproc.py       Tokenization and dictionary fingerprinting embed.py          The sole definition of the embedding model retrieve.py       Retrieval pipeline and entity resolution; read-only rerank.py         Reranker client llm.py            Generation, intent classification, prompts, configuration fingerprint router.py         Intent dispatch — pure functions, no model, no database access find.py, voice.py, related.py    Show-finding, casting, related works auth.py, ratings.py, quota.py    Accounts, rating sync, question quota server/             FastAPI application web/                React frontend session.tsx       The single entry point for session state and ratings api/index.py        Vercel entry point; this directory must contain nothing else sql/ scripts/ tests/
-  auth.py / ratings.py / quota.py     Accounts · rating sync · Q&A quota
-server/            FastAPI app — every route under /api web/               Vite + React + Tailwind (same Vercel project) session.tsx      The single entry point for session + ratings — see below api/index.py       Vercel entry point — this directory must hold nothing else sql/ scripts/ tests/
 ```

-🚨 **`web/src/session.tsx` is the file to read first on the frontend.** Components
+`web/src/session.tsx` is the first file to read on the frontend.
+Components above
-above it don't know whether the user is signed in — they receive
+it are unaware of whether a user is signed in; they receive a ratings object and
-`{answers, setAnswer}`, and that module decides whether a rating lands in
+a setter, and that module decides whether a rating is stored locally or synced to
-localStorage or syncs to the account.
-It's the frontend counterpart of the
+an account.
+It is the frontend counterpart of the server-side rule that ratings
-server-side rule that ratings travel with the request.
-The moment a component
+travel with the request.
+If a component begins testing for a signed-in user
-writes its own `if (user) … else …`, the rule breaks in several places at once,
+itself, the rule is broken in several places at once, each diverging separately.
-each drifting separately.

 ---